“THE BLOOD CLAW”

-If you’re new to the game, pray that you get him early because he can carry a team pretty far.
+If you’re new to the game, pray that you get him relatively early because he can carry a team pretty far once he obtains his immunity skill at level 61.
 You can technically acquire him pretty easily by buying him from the starter gift sets, but that will be costly.

 If you do manage to obtain him, I highly recommend investing as much EXP as possible into him while only leveling up other heroes once Brutus reaches the specific level caps.
 The level caps stop you from just leveling one hero, so you’ll need to level your team as well at some point.

 Last Grasp is possibly the strongest skill in the game.
 Only Fawkes & Nara can counter it.

 The combination of being immune to everything at low HP, while also doing more damage at low HP that also converts to health is just brutal.

 Strong cleave damage from whirlwind if enemies are clumped together.